VietDucNg/Metashape-photogrammetry/README.md

 ## Credits

-The tutorial prepared by Viet Nguyen (*[Earth Observation and Geoinformation Science Lab](https://geo.uni-greifswald.de/en/chairs/geographie/translate-to-english-fernerkundung-und-geoinformationsverarbeitung/)* - *[University of Greifswald](https://www.uni-greifswald.de/en/)*) based on
+The tutorial prepared by <a href='https://vietducng.github.io/'>Viet Nguyen</a> (*[Earth Observation and Geoinformation Science Lab](https://geo.uni-greifswald.de/en/chairs/geographie/translate-to-english-fernerkundung-und-geoinformationsverarbeitung/)* - *[University of Greifswald](https://www.uni-greifswald.de/en/)*) based on
 - The *[Geo-SfM](https://unisvalbard.github.io/Geo-SfM/landing-page.html#)* course from *[The University Centre in Svalbard](https://www.unis.no/)*
 - The *[Structure From Motion tutorial](https://pubs.usgs.gov/of/2021/1039/ofr20211039.pdf)* from USGS
 - The *[Drone RGB and Multispectral Imagery Processing Protocol](https://www.tern.org.au/wp-content/uploads/20230829_drone_rgb_multispec_processing.pdf)* from The University of Queensland.